 Others should focus on adopting unified communication and collaboration platforms that integrate messaging, video conferencing, document sharing, and project management tools.
 Such workflows should support synchronous and asynchronous collaboration, allowing employees to work together effectively and stay connected.

 Digital workflows for security and access management to protect sensitive data and ensure appropriate access controls are of high importance in a hybrid IT infrastructure.
-This includes implementing identity and access management (IAM) solutions to manage user identities, permissions, and authentication.
+This includes implementing regular or cloud-based IAM solutions to manage user identities, permissions, and authentication.
 Workflows should cover processes such as user provisioning, access request, access review, and account deactivation to maintain data security and compliance.

 So, whether employees are working remotely or on-site, by establishing standardized and efficient processes, organizations can ensure consistent operations and collaboration within a “borderless office”.